Bundesliga

 Svensson has also given belief back to Union's fans, who saw just seven wins in the league last season and eight defeats from 17 home matches.

-"We had a clear matchplan and we really put it into action very well on the pitch," explained Hollerbach after seeing the strong start against Hoffenheim give Union a second home win from as many Bundesliga games this season.
+"We had a clear matchplan and we really put it into action very well on the pitch," explained Hollerbach after seeing the strong start against Hoffenheim give Union their second home win earlier this season.
 "And it's often the case that teams coming here are a little bit nervous, simply because of the passion of the fans and stadium.
 We took full advantage of that."

-A tough run of fixtures that sees them face fellow early season frontrunners Borussia Dortmund and Eintracht Frankfurt at home and Bayern away over the next five Matchdays will give a clearer indication of whether Svensson's men have the staying power required at the top end of the table.
-Wherever they end up, you can be assured they will have done it Bo's way.
+Those same supporters then helped the Berliners to extendt their impressive home record against Dortmund and with upcoming fixtures against Eintracht Frankfurt at home and Bayern away edging ever closer, a clearer indication of whether Svensson's men have the staying power required at the top end of the table will become clearer.
+Wherever Die Eisernen end up this season, however, you can be assured they will have done it Bo's way.

 Svensson learned a lot from his former coach at Mainz, Thomas Tuchel